 7. End of Investment Banking.
 In November, Goldman Sachs and Morgan Stanley became regular commercial banks.
 They had been two of the most successful investment banks on Wall Street.
 That ended an era of deregulation and high risk.

 8. Stock Market Crash.
 By the end of 2008, the Dow was down 34 percent, closing at 8,816.62.
 Other indices did worse than that.
 The S&P 500 ended at 907.22 (a 38 percent decline), the MSCI Europe Index was down 45 percent, and the MSCI Asia Pacific Index dropped 43 percent.
 The Dow fell 25 percent in October alone, from 10,831 on October 1 to 8,175 on October 27.
 It reached its low of 7,552 on November 20, a 46 percent decline from its October 2007 high of 14,164.

 9. $700 Billion Bailout.
 On October 3, the Senate passed the $700 billion bailout bill, now called the TARP program.
 The program was initially designed to purchase toxic mortgages from banks, freeing up cash for more loans.
 But it took too long to implement.
 On October 14, the Treasury used $350 billion for the Capital Repurchase Program.
 It bought preferred stock in major banks.
 That gave the government ownership.
 By November, the funds were also used to keep credit card companies in business.
-By the end of November, Citigroup also joined the bailout list.
-The auto industry only received part of what they asked for.
+By the end the year, Citigroup and the auto industry also received bailouts.